Euston Tunnel: History

+Preparatory works

-During 2018, the disused Euston Downside Carriage Maintenance Depot, close to Euston railway station, was demolished in order to clear space for the future construction work; the tunnel portal of the future Euston tunnel is to be present at this location.
+During 2018, the disused Euston Downside Carriage Maintenance Depot, close to Euston railway station, was demolished in order to clear space for the future construction work; the tunnel portal of the future Euston Tunnel is to be present at this location.

-During 2019, a legal challenge to the design of Euston tunnel was launched by a local resident, alleging failures to address safety concerns; in June 2020, the High Court dismissed the challenge as "impossible to accept".
+During 2019, a legal challenge to the design of Euston Tunnel was launched by a local resident, alleging failures to address safety concerns; in June 2020, the High Court dismissed the challenge as "impossible to accept".

-During October 2020, HS2 Ltd signed a contract with the manufacturing group Herrenknecht to build and supply the two TBMs for Euston tunnel.
-These are to be custom-designed to suit the local geology, which ground surveys indicated to consist largely of clay and chalk, with which the tunnels are to be bored through.
+During October 2020, HS2 Ltd signed a contract with the manufacturing group Herrenknecht to build and supply the two TBMs for Euston Tunnel.
+These are to be custom-designed to suit the local geology, which ground surveys indicated to consist largely of London Clay and chalk, with which the tunnels are to be bored through.
 Delivery of the two TBMs was originally scheduled to take place sometime in late 2021.

-Initial boring was expected to begin in summer 2022, taking two years to complete.
-Boring is set to proceed on a non-stop working pattern, only shutting down temporarily for Christmas and other bank holidays.
-During the excavation phase, it has been projected that 1200000 m3 of spoil (excavated material), weighing 2460000 t, will be removed by the TBMs.
 Between August 2021 and December 2033, a portion of London Zoo's car park is to be temporarily borrowed for use by construction vehicles while Euston Tunnel is being built.

+Hiatus

 Work was paused in 2023, and was later announced that the line would not be extended into Euston without private funding.
 The two TBMs needed for the tunnels were lowered into the Old Oak Common station site in summer 2024, awaiting approval for the tunnels, to allow work on the rest of the station to progress.

 In the Autumn 2024 budget, funding commitments to complete the tunnelling were made, with a view for preparatory work to be completed by the end of the year and for tunnelling to begin from 2025.
 In February 2025, work on the tunnels was again paused with funding diverted to the section from Old Oak Common to Birmingham Curzon Street.

-As of October 2025, the TBMs are expected to start their drives in Spring 2026, and are expected to take 18 months to excavate the tunnels.
+Design

+The tunnel will be 7.2 km long, with an internal diameter of 7.55 m.
+At its deepest point, the tunnel will run 66 m below ground.
+The tunnel will have 18 cross-passages.

+The tunnel will have two intermediate ventilation shafts with associated headhouses, namely Adelaide Road Vent Shaft, in Swiss Cottage, and Canterbury Road Vent Shaft, in Kilburn.

+The Euston Portal headhouse will also serve to provide ventilation and emergency access, featuring Staffordshire blue brickwork, dark metal panels, a noise screen, and a green roof.
+About 400 m to the north, a second Euston Cavern headhouse will provide additional emergency access.
+A third headhouse that had been planned for this area has since been removed from the scheme.
+Unlike other HS2 tunnels, the up and down lines are at different levels, and the headhouses provide multiple points of access.